rose-lukas/Rose/README.md

-## 🌏 Hi, its Lukas!
+## 🌏 Hi, I'm Lukas.

-### I'm a up-and-coming full-stack developer looking to grow my skills and network!
+### I'm a junior developer looking to grow my skills and network!
-- 📚 Graduating from York University, Toronto with a Bachelor's degree in Software Engineering at the end of 2022.
+- 📚 Graduated recently from York University, Toronto with a Bachelor's degree in Software Engineering.
-- 🌱 Currently learning: Software Engineering Testing
+- 🌱 Currently learning: Elasticsearch, Ansible
 - 👔 I am always looking for opportunities in collaborations with other developers.
-- ✔️ 2023 Goals: Learn & build MERN stack applications :)
+- ✔️ 2023 Goals: Grow in my current developer role!
+Learn & build MERN stack applications on my free time :)
-- ⛰️ Fun fact: I enjoy Fishing and Snowboarding!
+- ⛰️ Hobbies: I enjoy the outdoors & sports!

 ### Connect with me: